 According to [OS-Social-API] and [PoCo], when providing person details such as personal & contact information, Person objects provided by MSN Clients and MSN Servers SHALL include at least “id” and “displayName” attributes for each person.

-In addition, Person objects MAY include other information such as “thumbnailUrl” and “profileUrl”.
+In addition, as per Service Provider policy and/or upon explicit request by using the “fields” request parameter over MSN-1 (see section 7.1.1), Person objects MAY include other information defined in [OS-Social-Data] such as “thumbnailUrl”,“profileUrl” , “status” (to indicate the user’s latest activity), etc.